 The easiest and most convenient way to reach Cascadas El Chiflon is to book a full-day tour from San Cristobal de las Casas.
 I recommend booking the Cascada El Chiflon tour online in advance on the Get Your Guide website which has great reviews and hundreds of bookings.

-The tour includes a hotel pick-up in San Cristobal, a visit to Cascadas del Chiflon, boat cruise and swim at Montebello Lakes National Park, then returning to San Cristobal with a hotel drop-off.
+The tour includes a hotel pick-up in San Cristobal, a visit to Cascadas del Chiflon, a boat cruise, and a swim at Montebello Lakes National Park, then returning to San Cristobal with a hotel drop-off.

 Book Now → Cascadas El Chiflon Tour

 There are three viewpoints once you reach the top of the trail at Cascadas El Chiflon.
 My favorite viewpoint of the three is the one that is the highest and the closest to the base of the falls which can be accessed by a concrete staircase.

 The closer you get to the main falls at Cascadas El Chiflon, the wetter you are going to get from the copious amounts of mist that fill the air.
 Getting soaked from the spray of the falls is an incredible experience in itself.

 The grandeur size of Cascada El Chiflon is an incredible sight and one I won’t soon forget.
 Boasting a 120-meter waterfall that surges down a towering cliff face with immense power, crashing into a circular catch basin below.